volticks/CTF-Writeups/redpwn 2021/Simultaneity/README.md

   [rsp+0x30] == NULL
 ```

-Now with out of the way, things should be pretty EZ.
+Now with that out of the way, things should be pretty EZ.
 Exploit is in the folder.
 HTP.